surifirstpin/biplus_documentation/docs/DataRun.md

 **Pivot Tables** can help make your data retrieving is more manageable by summarizing data and allowing you to manipulate it in different ways.it can instantly calculate and summarize the data in a way that it is both easy to read and manipulate.

-For instance, if you want to view the number of order received  based on the month and year it displays in following way:
+For instance, if you want to view the number of order received  based on the month  it displays in following way:

 | Order Received  |year  |month|Region|Name|
 |--|--|--|--|--|
 | 100 |2000  |January|north|john|